arabellas-craft/arabellas-craft.github.io/_posts/2024-08-15-yes-or-no-tarot.md

 ---
 layout: article
-title: "Why Yes or No Tarot Readings Don't Work (And What to Do Instead)"
+title: "Why Yes or No Tarot Doesn't Work (+ How to Ask Better Questions Instead)"
 date: 2024-08-15 10:51:01 -0700
 tag: article
-short-description: "Yes or no tarot readings oversimplify complex situations.
-Learn why tarot works better for exploring options and how to ask better questions for clearer guidance."
+short-description: Learn why "yes or no" tarot questions can be confusing and how to rephrase them for actionable guidance.
+Get clear, useful answers in your readings today.
 categories: Tarot card reading, Yes or no tarot, Tarot for decision making, Rephrasing tarot questions, Beyond yes/no tarot, Divination tools, Pendulum readings, Bone throwing, Coin tossing, Tarot and free will
 img: "yes-or-no-tarot-readings.jpg"
 img-text: Photo by Jen Theodore on Unsplash